Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Properties of Distance Profiles and Transport Ranks

 {\it Transport Modes and Center-Outward Decay of Transport Ranks.} Consider a situation where the distribution $P$ of $X$ concentrates around a point $\o_\oplus \in \O$.
 Specifically, if there exists an element $\op\in\O$ such that

-for any $\o \in \O$ and any $u \in \mathbb{R}$, we refer to $\op$ as an $\O$-valued \emph{transport mode} of $P$.
+for any $\o \in \O$ and any $u \ge 0$, we refer to $\op$ as an $\O$-valued \emph{transport mode} of $P$.
 Condition \eqref{center} states that a $d$-ball of radius $u$ around $\o_\oplus$ contains more mass under $P$ than a similar ball around any other point in $\O$.
-According to Theorem~\ref{prop:properties}(b), if $P$ has a transport mode, then the transport rank of the transport mode must not be smaller than that of any other $\omega \in \Omega$ and therefore, the transport mode whenever it exists is contained in the transport median set.
+According to Theorem~\ref{prop:properties}(b), if $P$ has a transport mode, then the transport rank of the transport mode cannot be smaller than that of any other $\omega \in \Omega$ and therefore, a transport mode is always contained in the transport median set.
 For distributions that concentrate around their unique \F mean \citep{frec:48}, the \F mean is the transport mode and hence is contained in the transport median set \citep{luna:20}.
 Theorem~\ref{prop:properties}(c) provides a characterization of the radial ordering induced by the transport rank for the special case where the data distribution on $\O$ has a transport mode $\o_\oplus$ by considering curves of the form $\gamma\colon [0,1] \rightarrow \O$ that originate from $\o_\oplus$, i.e. $\gamma(0)=\o_\oplus$.
-According to Theorem~\ref{prop:properties}(c), transport ranks are non-increasing along curves originating from a transport mode $\o_\oplus$, whenever $P$ is such that the \deps decay systematically along the curve.
+According to Theorem~\ref{prop:properties}(c), transport ranks are non-increasing along curves originating from a transport mode $\o_\oplus$, whenever $P$ is such that the \deps decay systematically along the curve $\gamma(t)$ as $t$ is increasing.

-{\it Characterization of the Probability Measure $P$ Through Transport Ranks.} Theorem~\ref{prop:properties}(d) shows that when $(\O,d)$ is of strong negative type, the comprehensive set of all transport ranks $\{\rank_\o\}_{\o \in \O}$ uniquely characterizes the underlying measure.